hashicorp/terraform-provider-aws/website/docs/r/servicecatalogappregistry_attribute_group.html.markdown

 The following arguments are required:

 * `name` - (Required) Name of the Attribute Group.
-* `attributes` - (Required) A map of attributes for the Attribute Group that describes the Application and its components.
+* `attributes` - (Required) A JSON string of nested key-value pairs that represents the attributes of the group.

 The following arguments are optional: